Safe Return to Play

 Recreation staff will be closely monitoring registration and waitlist demands and may be able to add additional programming where demonstrated need exists.

 Will I be able to get a refund if I change my mind after registration day?

 Please refer to our current refund policy to determine if you are eligible for a refund for your registered program offering.

 I missed registration when can I register again?

 Registration for programs with available spots will be ongoing after the scheduled registration date.
-Winter 2020 registration dates will be determined and communicated in November.
 To receive email communication and updates from the Recreation Division update your communication preferences by logging in to your account and updating your profile in the Program Finder.

 Drop In Programs